You don't have javascript enabled!

 1 UNAMA, Protection of Civilians in Armed Conflict, Mid-year Report 2013.

-2 This assessment has recently been called into question by media reports citing research which reached the opposite conclusion (said to be based on classified US data covering a twelve month period between mid-2010 and mid-2011).
+conclusion (said to be based on classified US data covering a twelve month period between mid-2010 and mid-2011).
 See US Drone Strikes More Deadly to Afghan Civilians than Manned Aircraft-Adviser.

 3 See Air Assault Brigade Defence.